awslabs/aws-sdk-swift/reference/0.x/AWSLakeFormation/LakeFormationClient.md

 ### `grantPermissions(input:completion:)`

 Grants permissions to the principal to access metadata in the Data Catalog and data organized in underlying data storage such as Amazon S3.
-For information about permissions, see <a href="https:​//docs-aws.amazon.com/lake-formation/latest/dg/security-data-access.html">Security and Access Control to Metadata and Data.
+For information about permissions, see [Security and Access Control to Metadata and Data](https://docs-aws.amazon.com/lake-formation/latest/dg/security-data-access.html).

 ``` swift
 public func grantPermissions(input: GrantPermissionsInput, completion: @escaping (ClientRuntime.SdkResult<GrantPermissionsOutputResponse, GrantPermissionsOutputError>) -> Void)